Rats! The coffee machine is broken. But do not fear; we’re going to cover 3 ways how to make coffee without a coffee maker!

 True fact: I study coffee more than I study potential boyfriends.

 Is it my downfall?
 Maybe.
 But I love coffee more than I get to tell you kids.
-Coffee culture is a passion of mine and you can ask anyone who has (possibly unfortunately) asked me about any sort of coffee knowledge.
+Coffee and beverage culture in general is a passion of mine and you can ask anyone who has (possibly unfortunately) asked me about any sort of coffee knowledge.

 Most of them lack ears because I have talked them off with my mad skills in rattling off coffee facts.